ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/power-bi.markdown

 !["Retrieved Collection Data"](images/retrieved-collection-data.png "Retrieved Collection Data")

 * Your data is loaded, and you can play with it as you will.
-  One notable fields is the rightmost "json" field; we placed it there for irregular data items, should there be ones, that don't fit into one of the otherwise regular json arrays.
+  One notable field is the rightmost "json()" field; we placed it there for irregular data items, should there be ones, that don't fit into one of the otherwise regular json arrays.